Incantium/Auto-Reference/README.md

 | [Target](API~/Target.md)                 | The target location of the automatically referenced script.            |

 ## Frequently Asked Questions

+### Which Unity versions are compatible with this package?

+This package is heavily tested in `Unity 2022.3.44f1` and `Unity 6000.0.25f1`.
+It is expected that this package also works in older and newer versions of the Unity Editor because it is not dependent on any other Unity package.

 ### Why does a warning appear when I use AutoReference?